 The repayment period for principal and interest begins after the loan has been fully disbursed.
 For example, a loan covering the fall and spring terms will enter repayment after the disbursement for the spring term.
 The first payment becomes due within 60 days after the final loan disbursement of loan proceeds for an academic year.

 - The standard repayment plan requires even monthly payments of at least $50 over a fixed period of up to 10 years.
 This plan usually results in the lowest total interest paid because the repayment period is shorter than under the other plans.

-- The extended repayment plan allows loan repayment over a period of 12 to 30 years, depending on the total amount borrowed.
+- The extended repayment plan allows loan repayment over a period of up to 25 years, depending on the total amount borrowed.
 You still pay a fixed amount each month (at least $50), but the monthly payments usually will be less than under the standard repayment plan.
 This may make the repayment more manageable; however, usually you will pay more interest because the repayment period is longer.

 Note: You can prepay all or a portion of your loan at any time without penalty.

 If your Direct PLUS loan was first disbursed on or after July 1, 2008, you may defer payment on the loan while the student for whom you obtained it is enrolled at least half time, and for an additional six months after the student graduates or drops below half-time enrollment.
 You must request each deferment period separately.

 If you're a parent PLUS borrower who is also a student, you can defer repayment while you're enrolled in school at least half time for an additional six months after you graduate or drop below half-time enrollment for Direct PLUS Loans first disbursed on or after July 1, 2008.